 While Disqus has no official Typepad importer, we do support standard WordPress imports.
-This technique details how to import your Typepad blog into WordPress so that you can export it from WordPress and into Disqus.
+This article details how to import your Typepad blog into WordPress so that you can then export it from WordPress and into Disqus.

 Note that while this method should work, it isn't fully supported by Disqus and we can't help troubleshoot any unforeseen quirks.